firecracker-microvm/firecracker/docs/prod-host-setup.md

 where *PID* is the process ID being check.
 Output shows one of the
 following:
 - not vulnerable
-- thread mitigated
+- threat mitigated
-- thread force mitigated
+- threat force mitigated
 - globally mitigated

 #### Use memory with Rowhammer mitigation support